joenano/rpscrape/README.md

 courses [region]     List courses in region - e.g courses ire
 ```

-Tab complete is available on Linux.

-The first option is that of a region or a course
+The first option can be either a region or a course.

-Each region has a 2 or 3 letter code like ire for Ireland or gb for Great Britain.
+Each region has a 2 or 3 letter code like "ire" for Ireland or "gb" for Great Britain.
 You can show the list of region codes with the following command:
 ```
 [rpscrape]> regions
      CODE: mal | Malaysia